 For instance, a pilot watch often comes with a slide rule bezel for in-air calculations.
 Good quality dive watches have sealed crowns and bezels designed to resist high pressure at deep diving depths.

-If you would like to learn more about the history of tool watches, click here to check out an article we’ve published
+If you would like to learn more about the history of tool watches, we’ve included a guide to tool watches at the end of this article.

 Here are some of the best tool watches today.
-We’ll be featuring different functions (diver, rescue, pilot’s) as well as different price points—from affordable models to the more luxurious ones that you can invest in.
+We’ll be featuring different functions (diver, rescue, pilot’s) and various price points—from affordable models to the more luxurious ones that you can invest in.

 Best Tool Watches

 Designed for pilots, the Timex Intelligent Quartz Fly-Back Chronograph has a stop-reset-restart feature, an “electroluminescent” technology, a second-time-zone (when the chronograph is not running, the sub-dial on top displays a second-time-zone), and a 100m water-resistance.

 With a watch with all these functions and a sophisticated design, one would probably expect a hefty price tag.